kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Step Three: Start An Ethereum Network (5 minutes)
 -------------------------------------------------
-Now that we know how to create and enclave and add a service, we can go one step ahead and start enjoying one of the most important features Kurtosis have, the Kurtosis modules.
+Now that we know how to create an enclave and add a service, we can proceed to one of the most important features in Kurtosis: modules.

-Ethereum is one of the most popular blockchains in the world, so let's get a private Ethereum network running just to executing a Kurtosis module:
+Ethereum is the most popular smart contract blockchain in the world, so let's create a private Ethereum network in Kurtosis:

 ```
-kurtosis module exec 'kurtosistech/ethereum-kurtosis-module'
+kurtosis module exec --enclave-id demo 'kurtosistech/ethereum-kurtosis-module''
 ```

 This will take approximately a minute to run, with the majority of the time spent pulling the Ethereum images.
 After the final `console.log` line executes, you'll see a result with information about the services running inside your enclave: